-Section 12 provides that if a manufacturer furnishes or causes to be furnished parts to a dealer at no cost or a reduced cost for purposes of performing warranty work or a recall service or repair, the manufacturer is required to compensate the dealer for the dealer's costs for the parts, if any, plus an amount that is equal to the dealer's prevailing retail parts markup multiplied by the fair market wholesale value of the parts.
-Section 12 further sets forth the calculation for the fair market wholesale value of the parts.
+Section 12 provides that if a manufacturer furnishes or causes to be furnished parts to a dealer at no cost for purposes of performing warranty work or a recall service or repair, the manufacturer may compensate the dealer for a reasonable handling fee instead of the dealer's prevailing retail parts markup.
+Section 12 further provides that if a manufacturer furnishes parts to a dealer at a reduced cost for purposes of performing warranty work or a recall service or repair, the manufacturer is required to compensate the dealer for the dealer's costs for the parts plus an amount that is equal to the dealer's prevailing retail parts markup multiplied by the cost of the parts in the current or previously established price schedule of the manufacturer, whichever is greater.

-Section 13 of this bill prohibits a manufacturer from: (1) establishing or implementing a special part or component number for parts used in warranty work if doing so will result in lower compensation to the dealer; or (2) requiring, influencing or attempting to influence a dealer to implement or change the price for which the dealer sells parts or provides labor for any retail repair by taking certain action.
+Section 13 of this bill prohibits a manufacturer from requiring, influencing or attempting to influence a dealer to implement or change the price for which the dealer sells parts or provides labor for any retail repair by taking certain action.

-Section 14 of this bill prohibits a manufacturer from taking or threatening to take adverse action against a dealer who requests compensation for warranty work or a recall service or repair at the dealer's prevailing retail labor rate and prevailing retail parts markup by taking certain actions.
+Section 14 of this bill prohibits a manufacturer from taking or threatening to take adverse action against a dealer on the sole basis that the dealer has requested compensation for warranty work or a recall service or repair at the dealer's prevailing retail labor rate and prevailing retail parts markup by taking certain actions.